btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 ## How can I use BTCPay in a physical store?

 You can use our Point of Sale (PoS) app.
-When you create a PoS app within BTCPay Server it will be publicly accessible via URL where checkout buttons for products you’ve created for your PoS will be displayed.
-For having a physical PoS, the easiest solution (currently) is to create a PoS App in BTCPay and display it on any web device such as a phone, tablet or pc.
+When you create a PoS app within BTCPay Server, it will be publicly accessible via a URL where checkout buttons for products you’ve created for your PoS will be displayed.
+To have a physical PoS, the easiest solution (currently) is to create a PoS App in BTCPay and display it on any web device such as a phone, tablet or pc.

 Please follow our detailed guide on how to use our [PoS App on a mobile device](https://blog.btcpayserver.org/bitcoin-pos/).
 Also note that Section 2.3 Connecting a Wallet is covered much more in-depth here in the [wallet section](../WalletSetup.md).